 With walking shoes and fitness trackers covering very different needs, it helps to think about which gap in your routine you're actually trying to fill before you buy anything.

 Then think about tracking.
 Tracking is about accountability and motivation — not performance metrics.
 For most people building a walking habit, a step counter (physical or wrist-based) is the single most helpful tool.
 If you already have a phone in your pocket, you may already be tracking steps passively via Apple Health or Google Fit.
 Check before buying anything.
-If you don't have that, or you want something more dedicated, start with either the AdroitGoods clip-on (no-tech, €13.99) or the Zoluko smartwatch (full tracking, €39.99).
+If you don't have that, or you want something more dedicated, start with either the 3DFitBud clip-on (no-tech, around $25) or the Amazfit Band 7 (full tracking, around $45).

 Consider your specific situation.
 Walking alone as an older adult?
-The WatchToCare Lifeline changes the safety equation and is worth prioritizing.
-Already own a CMF Watch Pro 2?
-The kwmobile ring is a smart €11 add-on.
+The Apple Watch SE 2nd Gen changes the safety equation and is worth prioritizing.
+Want to add support to shoes you already own?
+The Superfeet Green insoles are a smart around-$50 add-on.
 Walking for wellbeing and want deep health data?
-The Samsung Galaxy Watch6 Classic delivers the most comprehensive picture.
+The Apple Watch Series 9 delivers the most comprehensive picture.

 You don't need to buy anything to start walking today — but having the right shoes dramatically increases how long you'll stick with the habit.
 If you're on the fence, shoes come first, trackers second.